LCA for buildings

-Life cycle assessment (LCA) is the latest addition to the life cycle toolbox for buildings.
-LCA looks at the upstream and downstream burdens throughout the entire building life cycle with a focus on embodied environmental impacts.
+Life cycle assessment (LCA) is the latest addition to the sustainability toolbox for buildings.
+LCA looks at the upstream and downstream burdens throughout the entire building life cycle, with a focus on embodied environmental impacts.
 Embodied impacts become more critical as operating consumption, such as energy and water, is reduced through optimization of design and building management.

 LCA provides a quantitative basis for environmentally improved designs, removing the guesswork, unintentional greenwashing and burden shifting (when improvement in one life phase merely creates more burden in another phase).

 The Athena Sustainable Materials Institute is the first North American organization dedicated to the use of LCA in construction.
 The Athena Institute is well-known for its common-good mandate to develop LCA data on construction materials and systems and to make these data accessible to building designers through user-friendly tools such as our Impact Estimator for Buildings.